ImpactInc/vfs/Readme.md

 * `ftpd` is an adapter to access a `java.nio` file system using FTP

-* `examples` is a program to showcase the aforementioned libraries working together.
+* `examples` is a program to showcase the libraries working together.